MicrosoftDocs/Viva/Viva/insights/Use/myteam.md

 ## Data privacy

-All of the information shown on this page is derived from a manager's personal Exchange Online mailbox.
-Managers do not see any incremental information from team members' mailboxes that would allow them to track team member activities.
-For example, a manager can use this page to see if they've sent an email to a team member after hours, but they cannot determine whether the team member opened the email.

-When data is processed for team insights, Microsoft protects employee privacy and fully complies with local regulations, such as the General Data Protection Regulation (GDPR) the same as for personal insights.
+When data is processed for Group insights, Microsoft protects employee privacy and fully complies with local regulations, such as the General Data Protection Regulation (GDPR) the same as for personal insights.
 For information about data privacy and GDPR compliance in Viva Insights, see [Privacy guide](../personal/teams/viva-teams-app-privacy.md).

 ## Admin tasks

-To see **Group insights** in **My team**, confirm the following prerequisites for your team:

-* **Manager access** - Ask your admin if [Manager settings](../use/manager-settings.md) are turned **On** and you are not signed in or assigned _any other_ roles for Viva Insights in Workplace Analytics.
-* **Licensed team** - The members of your team are assigned [Viva Insights licenses](../setup/environment-requirements.md#viva-insights-licenses) and are included in the reporting hierarchy that leads to you as their manager.
-* **Minimum team size** - Your team structure meets the minimum group size of 10 or more measured and licensed employees (including you as their manager).

 Ask your admin to install and set up the Viva Insights app in Teams for the organization.
 See [Admin tasks](../personal/teams/viva-teams-app-admin-tasks.md) for details.